datajoint/element-session/README.md

 + `element-session` can be flexibly attached to any DataJoint workflow.

-See [Background](Background.md) for the background information and development timeline.
++ See the [Element Session documentation](https://elements.datajoint.org/description/session/) for the background information and development timeline.

++ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
+This work is supported by the National Institutes of Health.

 ## Installation
 ```